 Palate: Special Notes

-Phenolic bitterness vs. tannin: note the difference between the almond skin bitterness on the finish of a Gewürztraminer, Viognier or even a Northern Italian Pinot Grigio versus a wine that has oak.
-Both may taste bitter and feel astringent on the palate but oak will practically always be accompanied by any number of spice/vanilla or other aromatics and flavors.
+Phenolic bitterness vs. tannin: note the difference between the almond skin bitterness on the finish of a Gewürztraminer, Viognier, or even a Alto Adige Pinot Grigio versus a wine that has oak.
+Both may taste bitter and feel astringent on the palate, but oak will practically always be accompanied by any number of other aromas and flavors.

 Earth vs. no earth: practice with extremes; the Rombauer Chardonnay/Chablis comparison is a good one as is a Chianti Classico next to a Napa Merlot.